 Prayer Ministry: Receive prayer requests from the prayer ministry leader and lift the requests up in prayer.

-Visitation: Visit people who are sick or shut-ins; provide supportive services: Transportation to appointments, help getting groceries or other needs they are unable to perform.
+Visitation and Care for the Elderly and Infirm: Visit people who are sick or shut-ins; provide supportive services: Transportation to appointments, help getting groceries or other needs they are unable to perform.
 Make wellness check calls.